I saw in an infertility support group someone asked the question “Am I not getting pregnant because of my bad diet? Or does that even matter?”

 How would you rate your diet?
 Do you think what you are eating is having an impact on your fertility and health?
 What is one thing that you can do today to improve your blood sugar balance?
 Let me know on Facebook and Instagram by tagging me @givepeasachance.ca and hashtag #MyOneThing

-If you want to find out more about how your diet and lifestyle can affect your ability to conceive, check out my 12 Week Womb Renovation Blueprint and learn what choices you can start making today to improve the health and the health of your future children!
+If you want to find out more about how your diet and lifestyle can affect your ability to conceive, book a free consult now and learn what choices you can start making today to improve the health and the health of your future children!

 #GivePeasAChance #FertilityDestiny #PreConceptionCoach #NutritionAndWellnessCoach #FemaleHealth #FertilityHealth #Fertility #FertilityNutrition #WombService #PregnancyNutrition #WombDesigner #12WeekWombRenovationBlueprint #nemesis #Insulin #BloodSugar #inflammation #diet #fertilitydiet